LAW 7181 - Introduction to Environmental Law PG

-Assessment Task Task Type Due Weighting Length Redeemable Learning Outcome Tutorial participation Individual 5% No 1, 2, 3, 5, 6 Assignment 1: Short Answer Questions Individual
+Assessment Task Task Type Due Weighting Redeemable Learning Outcome Tutorial Assignment No 1 Individual

-The assignment will consist of a series of questions which will be issued in week 1.
-The questions will relate to material covered in the lectures in Week 1-4.
-The word limit is 1500 words.
-Footnotes are not included in the word limit.
-Students are not required to provide a bibliography.
+The assignment will consist of a series of questions which will be issued at the start of the semester.
+The questions will relate to material covered in the lectures in Weeks 1 and 2.

 Submission instructions will be provided with the assignment questions.